-For many Asian Americans who have spent a significant amount of time away from their homeland, a nation’s flag can evoke a sense of pride, nationalism, and oftentimes, a deep longing to return to their country of origin.
+For many Asian Americans who have spent a significant amount of time away from their homeland,

 This is not usually the case, however, for many overseas Vietnamese (Việt kiều), especially those whose family fled Vietnam in the late 1970s and 1980s as “Boat People.”
 For them, their current flag instead brings back images of dread, fear, and disdain as it reminds them of the communist regime their families opposed and escaped from.

 “The trauma of losing the war has been extremely difficult for the older generations of Vietnamese Americans to come to terms with fully,” Aaron Lillie, who teaches Southeast Asian History and the Vietnam Wars at the University of Washington told NextShark.
 “From the perspective of many older Vietnamese who supported the Republic during the 1960s and 70s, the current flag of Vietnam remains the flag of an old enemy with whom they have never reconciled.”